katharine-atx/Cleaning-Data-with-R-example/README.md

 	- X_test.txt
 	- features.txt

-See CodeBook.md as a guide for output files.
+See CodeBook.md as a guide for output files